+Although a Cesarean delivery (also known as a C-section) has become a common surgical procedure, it is still considered a major surgery, which means that you need time to recover.
 In most cases, moms who have undergone a C-section do not need complete bed rest.
-Most doctors agree that a gentle post C-section workout regimen can help you heal faster and prevent complications.
-In most cases, new mothers are advised to limit their daily exercise to walking for the first 6-8 weeks, after which they can start regular recovery workout sessions.
+Most doctors agree that a gentle post-C-section workout regimen can help you heal faster and prevent complications.
+However, some new mothers are advised to limit their daily exercise to just walking for the first 6-8 weeks, after which they can start regular recovery workout sessions.

-5 Exercises You Can Do At Home after a C-Section
+5 At-Home Exercises to Do After a C-Section

 1. Diaphragmatic Breathing

-Diaphragmatic breathing or deep breathing is the easiest exercise since it literally requires you to just breathe and nothing else!
+Diaphragmatic breathing or deep breathing is the easiest exercise since it requires you just to breathe and nothing else!
 This exercise helps to lower cortisol (the ‘stress hormone’) levels.
 It improves mental focus, making it ideal for new mothers.
-You can end your daily workouts with diaphragmatic breathing as this will also help you cool down after your routine.
+You can end your daily workouts with diaphragmatic breathing, which will also help you cool down after your routine.

-Depending on the strength of your core and if you developed Diastasis Recti during pregnancy, planks can be one of the best exercises after a C-section as they strengthen all the major core muscles including your abs, obliques, and lower back.
-Planks also help to improve posture and prevent back pain which is a common post-pregnancy issue.
+Depending on the strength of your core and if you developed Diastasis Recti during pregnancy, planks could be one of the best exercises after a C-section as they strengthen all the major core muscles, including your abs, obliques, and lower back.
+Planks also help to improve posture and prevent back pain, which is a common post-pregnancy issue.
 Start with half planks (with your knees bent) and then move to full planks (with your legs straight).
-This gives your muscles the time they require to gradually recover.
+This gives your muscles the time they require to recover gradually.

 The bridge exercise activates, tones, and strengthens the core and the lower back.
-These benefits make it a great exercise for women who have undergone a C-section.
+These benefits are excellent for women who have undergone a C-section.
 The bridge offers many of the benefits of squats but without placing pressure on the lower back.
-There are several variations of the bridge exercise, but stick to the basic form.
+There are several variations of the bridge exercise but stick to the basic form.
 Avoid weighted bridges and single-leg bridges, as these can be too taxing on your abs.

 4. Wall Sit

-The wall sit exercise is a full-body isometric exercise which means that it is done in a static position and does not require you to go through a range of motion.
-This exercise helps to strengthen your hamstrings and pelvic floor muscles which is why they are good exercises for new moms.
+The wall sit exercise is a full-body isometric exercise, which means that it is done in a static position and does not require you to go through a range of motion.
+This exercise helps strengthen your hamstrings and pelvic floor muscles, which is why they are good exercises for new moms.
 Integrate this exercise into your workout session by doing just 3-5 reps in the beginning.
 You can increase it slowly but only do as many as you can with good form.

 5. Pelvic Tilt

 The pelvic tilt is a simple and easy exercise that engages and strengthens the abs and relieves lower back tension.
-This exercise also strengthens the muscles of the lower back as well as the sacroiliac joints which is why doctors often recommend them for new mothers.
-If you did not exercise regularly before and during your pregnancy, do your pelvic tilts in the supine position as this is the best variation for beginners.
+This exercise also strengthens the muscles of the lower back and the sacroiliac joints, which is why doctors often recommend them for new mothers.
+If you did not exercise regularly before and during pregnancy, do your pelvic tilts in the supine position, as this is the best variation for beginners.

 Exercising After a C-Section: Dos and Don’ts